 Increasingly we also see a trend for environmental factors to influence the decision to reposition an existing asset.
 It not only makes environmental sense but also financial sense to enhance what you have rather than demolish and start again.
 The amount of energy, raw material and budget required for additional work would be considerably less than to demolish and rebuild an entirely new structure.

-At Faithful+Gould, we are helping investors, developers and asset owners reposition real estate to improve financial performance and greater investment returns.
+At SNC-Lavalin’s Atkins and Faithful+Gould, we are helping investors, developers and asset owners reposition real estate to improve financial performance and greater investment returns as well as extend their useful life.
 It’s not a simple question though.
 There is a lot of data to consider; constantly shifting patterns, trends, and disruptors all of which needs to be balanced alongside the priorities of the asset owner or investor.
 The balance of these priorities is often driven by what their tenants, operators, customers or other end-users are demanding.
-Faithful+Gould's significant experience of working directly with such operators and end-users leaves us well positioned to understand what equates to real value when repositioning an asset.
+Our integrated team offer comprehensive and flexible range of services to help maximise the return on investment across the full property life cycle.

 Our multi-faceted teams take the time to understand a client’s aspirations and business drivers mission and then combine that with our project-driven data and broader market data to produce a development brief.
 This is honed and refined in collaboration with the client.
-Our team draws on the skills of the wider Atkins Group, our parent company to include architects, engineers and financial analysts to ensure that the plan is bankable, attractive to investors and generate the expected returns.
+Our team draws on the skills of the wider SNC-Lavalin Group, to include architects, engineers and Atkins financing group to ensure that the plan is bankable, attractive to investors and generate the expected returns.

 These priorities and values will dictate the extent of the works to be done to the asset but all with the intent of improving the assets financial performance through increasing its value and improving returns through increasing rent (where applicable) and minimizing operating costs.